rubinda/up2Go_notes/docs/environment/webstorm.md

 You should get a license to use it - just ask for it if you don't have it already.

 :::caution
 In the past, I've had some issues after immediately updating WebStorm which _broke_ some Illuminated Cloud (the plugin for salesforce development) functionality.
 It was resolved by the IC2 team, but it took some time.
-Update with care.
+Update with care and consider reading Illuminated Cloud release notes before updating Webstorm.
 :::

 ### Illuminated Cloud 2